 Be honest.
 Often honesty is best if you are passing on a message.
 “This is what I heard.
 I will admit I am still coming to grips with it and I have a lot of questions.
 I will explain it more when I get more information, so it would be good to find out what questions you have too.”
 Of course, you will have to follow up or you will lose credibility.

-Be prepared to bluff just a little.
+But be prepared to bluff just a little.
 I know this sounds like a contradiction but not all strategies will be appropriate to all situations!
 At Toastmasters we practice impromptu speaking so that we can be prepared to talk about anything at all with no time to prepare.
 Sometimes we just need to sound confident to be convincing and show leadership.
 This strategy doesn’t work well for a complex message as you will be found out.
 I would also not recommend it if you are deeply uncomfortable with the message, which takes me to the last point.

 Article written by Catherine Syme